NalinJindal7/bankingweb/README.md

 # bankingweb
-TSF code for a banking website the user selects who to pay a pre selected amount, chooses the individual dat and proceeds to payment.
+TSF code for a banking website the user selects who to pay a pre selected amount, chooses the individual data and proceeds to payment.